gampnico/scintillometry/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.
+If you are requesting support for a new data format, please consider attaching a sample data file.
+Do not upload unlicensed or copyrighted data.